Climate protester lies on plane as London arrests top 1,000

 “We have now arrested over a thousand people,” said Laurence Taylor, the officer in charge of the police operation.

-“We have been policing City Airport today where activists have attempted to try and disrupt the operation of the airport including people outside and some interesting attempts airside where one man had glued himself to the top of an aircraft.
+“We have been policing City Airport today where activists have attempted to try and disrupt the operation of the airport, including people outside and some interesting attempts airside, where one man had glued himself to the top of an aircraft.
 He has of course now been removed.”

 The airport said it was “committed to building a more sustainable future for the airport and the aviation industry” and has said it will achieve net zero carbon emissions by 2050.
 British Airways owner IAG also pledged on Thursday to meet that emissions target.

-Writing by Alistair Smout and Michael Holden; editing by Stephen Addison
+Writing by Alistair Smout and Michael Holden; Editing by Stephen Addison and Catherine Evans